-The new autumn issue of Influence, the CIPR's exclusive and award-winning magazine, is out today.
+The Autumn issue of the CIPR’s award winning Influence magazine is out today.

 About the Chartered Institute of Public Relations